+The NYC Department of Education's Service in Schools initiative began in August 2010 in partnership with NYC Service, Office of the Mayor.
+Read below to learn about service-learning and community service and to access resources for youth service, including information on Service in Schools programs and opportunities from our partners.
 Sign up for the Service in Schools newsletter and get opportunities and resources for youth service in NYC delivered to your inbox.
-Read the most recent edition of the Service in Schools newsletter or view past editions.
+Read the most recent edition of the Service in Schools newsletter or view past editions below.
 Contact us at ServiceinSchools@schools.nyc.gov.

 Service in Schools strives to expand the number of NYC students engaged in transformative community service and service-learning experiences that enable them to use their voice, skills, and critical thinking to affect positive change in their communities and the world.
-Learn more about Service in Schools’ programs.

 Service-learning is a teaching and learning strategy that integrates meaningful community service with classroom curriculum, allowing students to connect academic studies with real-life solutions in order to strengthen communities.
-Within the classroom, students identify community needs, apply their skills and studies to research solutions and plan service activities, implement the activities, and evaluate and reflect on the experiences and impact.
+Within the classroom, students identify community needs, apply their skills and studies to research solutions and plan service activities, implement the activities, and then evaluate and reflect on the experiences and impact.

 Seal of Recognition for Service